Here are the words we learned in the lesson about gender and number.

 We will now go through the rules one by one, and look at some examples.

 There are four words in this sentence but only two parts.
-The definite part is "alwaalidu aljamiilu" which means "the beautiful father".
-The indefinite part is "waalidun jamiilun" which means "a beautiful father".
+The definite part is "alwaalidu" (the father) that has the word "aljamiilu" (the beautiful) added to it.
+The indefinite part is "waalidun" (father) that has the word "jamiilun" (beautiful) added to it.

 Let's try a less redundant sentence.
 We'll introduce a new word, the Arabic word for lazy, to get some variation: